Kadaisi Ulaga Por: Plot

-In 2028, China forms the 'Republic,' an international organization to challenge the United Nations, in ally with Russia and 72 countries, including India's neighbors, with an objective of "One Nation One Republic".
+In 2028, China forms the 'Republic,' an international organisation to challenge the United Nations, in ally with Russia and 72 countries, including India's neighbours, with an objective of "One Nation One Republic".
 They impose economic sanctions on countries refusing to join, leading to a halt in oil supply from Russia and the Middle East.
 India's foreign exchange reserves plummeted, triggering internal unrest and riots.
-In the Pacific Ocean, at NATO's camp, a bombing attack is launched by 'Republic' on USA ships, causing petrol prices to skyrocket to Rs.500 per liter.
+In the Pacific Ocean, at NATO's camp, a bombing attack is launched by 'Republic' on USA ships, causing petrol prices to skyrocket to Rs.500 per litre.

-Kingmaker Natarajan "Nataraj", a benefactor and brother-in-law of bedridden Chief Minister GNR compels GNR's daughter, Keerthana, to enter politics and eventually makes her the Education Minister, despite her reluctance.
+Kingmaker Natarajan "Nataraj", a benefactor and brother-in-law of the bedridden Chief Minister GNR, compels GNR's daughter, Keerthana, to enter politics and eventually makes her the Education Minister, despite her reluctance.
 Keerthana had earlier met Thamizharasan "Thamizh", an orphan, during a trek and fallen in love.
 Thamizh guides her in making informed political decisions and helps propose a new education policy, gaining her widespread support.
 However, Nataraj, irritated with Keerthana, orders his friend, Commissioner Prakash Amudhavanan, to uncover the mastermind behind her political moves.
 Amidst this chaos, the Government of India investigates the Republic-Money Laundering scam.

 However, Tamil Nadu police arrests the state's opposition leader before the CBI could apprehend him, as orchestrated by Nataraj and Union Finance Minister Ramakrishnan "Central Ramki," who had allegedly shared black money earned through scams during Central Ramki's tenure as Defence Minister.
 Since the black money is denominated in Republic currency, it is stored in containers at the Chennai Harbour.
 To prevent the opposition leader from turning approver to the CBI, Nataraj plans to temporarily detain under the state police and later release him.
 Nataraj also orchestrates a riot at Puratchi Veeran Pulipandi's meeting, aiming to bring the state under police control, thereby restricting CBI's probe, and using the time to relocate those containers.
 Keerthana and Thamizh are caught in the riot, and Thamizh tries to escape with Keerthana, but his friend gets killed in a nearby bomb blast, and Thamizh is framed as a terrorist.

 The riot spreads across Tamil Nadu, garnering support against Pulipandi's arrest.
 Paramilitary force takes control over the city, and an emergency is soon expected to be declared.
 Nataraj exploits actor Revolution Star Rishikanth's fan base by having him state against Pulipandi.
-An urgent Defence Council meeting addressing the intrusion of Republic warships into India's territorial waters near Vishakapatnam is held making the army get mobilized to Chennai Harbour.
+An urgent Defence Council meeting addressing the intrusion of Republic warships into India's territorial waters near Vishakapatnam is held making the army get mobilised to Chennai Harbour.
 Despite Central Ramki's resistance, an emergency is declared, and the army takes control of Tamil Nadu's security, custodying the opposition leader.
 Nataraj discovers through Prakash Amudhavanan that Thamizh was a special gun marshal in the UN anti-poaching squad and orders his killing.
 However, Major Prabhjoth Singh arrests Nataraj regarding the squandered black money.